tpope/vim-commentary/README.markdown

 Self-Promotion
 --------------

-Like rails.vim?
+Like commentary.vim?
 Follow the repository on [GitHub](https://github.com/tpope/vim-commentary) and vote for it on [vim.org](http://www.vim.org/scripts/script.php?script_id=3695).
 And if you're feeling especially charitable, follow [tpope](http://tpo.pe/) on